 5. Concerned about ivory use?

-Elephant Ivory is completely legal to buy and sell inside the United States
+Elephant Ivory is completely legal to buy and sell inside the United States!!!!

-Aside from elephant ivory many of the items you see in ivory can be made with of mastodon or woolly mammoth ivory.
+Aside from elephant ivory many of the items you see in ivory can be made with of mastadon or woolly mammoth ivory.
 Of course it is a bit more rare ( and more expensive) but has some beautiful color.

 Here are some quotes from the CITES (Convention on International Trade in Endangered Species) web page: